1shbh/Zentop/README.md

 A fast, lightweight terminal-based system monitor for Linux.

-Zentop displays real-time CPU, memory, uptime/load, network, disk, and top processes in a clean, continuously refreshing dashboard — built from scratch in C++ using `/proc`.
+Zentop displays real-time CPU, memory, uptime/load, network, disk, and top processes in a clean, continuously refreshing dashboard.
+Built from scratch in C++ using `/proc`.

 ![zentop demo](assets/demo.gif) -->